Clothing Of Grief: The Bucket Hat That Helped Me Mourn My Father

 I wasn’t alone in using an article of clothing to help grieve.
 While on a walk with my friend Zach, who also lost his father during this time, I noticed that he was wearing a hat I’ve never seen before.
 When he explained that it was also his father’s cap, we shared a moment in laughing at ourselves for wearing our “dead dad hats.”

-Dr. Alan Wolfelt, grief counselor and Director of the Center for Loss and Life Transition, calls these “linking objects.”
+Dr Alan Wolfelt, grief counsellor and Director of the Centre for Loss and Life Transition, calls these “linking objects.”
 “They help link us to the physical presence of the person who died,” he explains.
 “They’re sort of temporary stand-ins for the person, and they help us feel closer to them, as well as access and express all of our normal grief emotions.”
-With hundreds of thousands of people losing loved ones from a distance during this time, and being unable to say goodbye due to the safety protocols or travel restrictions in place, Dr. Wolfelt says these objects have become a common response in the grieving process.
+With hundreds of thousands of people losing loved ones from a distance during this time, and being unable to say goodbye due to the safety protocols or travel restrictions in place, Dr Wolfelt says these objects have become a common response in the grieving process.

 Advertisement